Nobody's Fool (2018 film)

 Nobody's Fool is a 2018 American romantic comedy film written and directed by Tyler Perry.
-It stars Tiffany Haddish, Tika Sumpter, Omari Hardwick, Mehcad Brooks, Amber Riley and Whoopi Goldberg, and follows a recently paroled woman who tries to help her sister with a man who may be catfishing her.
-The film marks Tyler Perry's first R-rated comedy, as well as his first film not to be distributed by Lionsgate.
+It stars Tiffany Haddish, Tika Sumpter, Omari Hardwick, Mehcad Brooks, Amber Riley and Whoopi Goldberg, and follows a recently paroled woman (Haddish) who tries to help her sister (Sumpter) with a man who may be catfishing her.
+The film marks Tyler Perry's first time involved in an R-rated comedy, as well as his first film not to be distributed by Lionsgate.

 Produced by Paramount Players (as the studio's first film), Tyler Perry Studios, and BET Films, Nobody's Fool was released in the United States on November 2, 2018, by Paramount Pictures.
 It received negative reviews, but some praise for Haddish and Goldberg's performances.
 It grossed $33 million worldwide, making it one of Perry's lowest-grossing films.

 Plot

 Danica (Tika Sumpter) is a successful worker at a marketing firm, and has been in a relationship with "Charlie" (Mehcad Brooks), a man she met online a year ago but has never seen in real life.

 When she is sent to go pick up her recently paroled sister Tanya (Tiffany Haddish) from prison, her mother Lola (Whoopi Goldberg) also tells Danica that Tanya must stay at her house.
 Tanya is amazed by Danica's apartment, and discovers that Danica's ex-fiancé Bailey (Adrian Conrad) left her for another woman.
 Tanya thinks Danica is being catfished since she has never seen Charlie in person.

 The next day, Tanya and Danica stop by the Brown Bean, a coffee shop next to Danica's work.
-Frank (Omari Hardwick), the shop’s owner, who is in love with Danica, insists that he will let Tanya work at the shop.
+Frank (Omari Hardwick), the shop's owner, who is in love with Danica, insists that he will let Tanya work at the shop.
 When Danica goes to pick up Tanya from work that night she accidentally walks in an AA meeting that is being held in the store and overhears that Frank used to abuse alcohol and discovers that he was in prison for seven years.
 Tanya contacts the reality show Catfish via email that Frank let her use.
 Danica receives news that Charlie now has Wi-Fi and is going to FaceTime her.
 The Catfish crew comes over to her house without her knowledge.

 After Tanya finds out that "Charlie" is actually a man named Lawrence (Chris Rock), Danica says negative things to Tanya which upsets Tanya so much that she decides to move out and go to their mother's house.
 Danica shows up to work tired and unprepared to present a campaign she had been working on and gets suspended.